 We offer children success and satisfaction through Spanish.
 We aim to foster pupils’ curiosity and deepen their understanding of the world.
 Pupils are taught to express their ideas and thoughts in another language and to understand and respond to its speakers, both in speech and in writing.
-At Abbott, we provide the foundation for learning further languages, equipping pupils to study and work in other countries.
-As of September 2016, we are teaching with La Jolie Ronde to provide a solid underlying structure that enables children to progress year after year in Spanish, as they have done with German in previous years.
+At Abbott, we recognise the rich variety of languages spoken in the school and encourage the children to apply this to their learning of the new language.
+We provide the foundation for learning further languages, equipping pupils to study and work in other countries.
+We are teaching using the Catherine Cheater Spanish scheme to provide a solid underlying structure that enables children to progress year after year in Spanish.

 The focus of study is on practical communication, that is relevant to pupils' knowledge and interests.
 As part of our whole school approach to Modern Foreign Languages, Spanish is used around the school.
 Children in Foundation Stage and Key Stage 1 learn through songs and stories and children in Key Stage 2 have weekly timetabled lessons.